-This variable was introduced as an explanatory variable representing the productivity of the land.
+This variable was introduced as an explanatory variable representing the productivity of land.
 Through this variable, the aim is to understand whether the productivity per hectare derived from the farm's activity affects the growth of the farm size through purchase.
-According to the literature, the farmer is encouraged to buy land when productivity is high (Ciaian, Kancs, and Swinnen 2010).
+According to the literature, the farmer is encouraged to buy land when productivity is high (Ciaian et al., 2010).
 Therefore, it is assumed that, as productivity per hectare increases, the likelihood of the farmer investing in land increases.

-Value added per total work units
+Value added per total work unit